Cezero/dnd_tools/packages/shared/docs/feature-system/database-schema.md

 ## 📋 **Overview**

-The feature system database schema provides a flexible framework for defining character features, their progression, modifiers, choices, and special effects.
-The schema supports complex feature interactions while maintaining data integrity through proper relationships and constraints.
+The feature system database schema provides a flexible framework for defining character features, their progression, and their effects.
+The schema uses a unified entity approach where all feature effects (modifiers, choices, special effects) are handled through a single `FeatureEntity` model, providing consistency and flexibility.

 The schema is designed to handle the complexity of D&D character features, including level-based progression, player choices, mathematical formulas, and integration with other game systems like spellcasting and character advancement.

-**Source File**: `prisma/schema.prisma` (Feature-related models)
+**Source File**: `apps/backend/prisma/schema.prisma` (Feature-related models)

 ## 🏗️ **Core Models**